 Limousine bus — to Kagoshima Chuo Station

-Direct limousine bus to Kagoshima Chuo Station (40 min), Tenmonkan (45 min).
-Stroller-friendly luggage compartment.
-Buses depart every 15–20 min after each flight arrival.
-Kids 6+ pay full fare.
+The direct limousine bus reaches Kagoshima Chuo Station in 40 minutes and Tenmonkan in 45.
+It has a stroller-friendly luggage compartment, and buses depart every 15–20 minutes after each flight arrival.
+Children aged 6 and over pay full fare.

 - Price: Chuo Station ~¥1,400/adult, ~¥700/kid; Tenmonkan ~¥1,400